Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Public Service Loan Forgiveness (PSLF) is a program that offers student debt relief for people working in public service.
 The program can be beneficial for people who have high student debt.
 Continue reading to learn more about PSLF and how it can help you!

 About Public Service Loan Forgiveness

 Public Service Loan Forgiveness is a federal program that was started in 2007.
 The program encourages graduates to pursue a career in public service.

 If a borrower with federal loans works for a qualifying employer and makes 10 years of student loan payments, they will have their remaining loan balance forgiven.
-The forgiveness is tax-free.
-The 120 payments must be made in full, and the payments must also be made while enrolled in a income-driven repayment plan.
+The loan forgiveness is tax-free.
+The 120 payments must be made in full, and the payments must also be made while enrolled in an income-driven repayment plan.
 This is because the loan balance would be paid off by the time you’re eligible for forgiveness on the standard 10-year plan.

 PSLF has specific eligibility requirements.
 Applicants must meet all of the requirements in order to receive forgiveness.